meraamine/E_commerce_Website_Selenium/README.md

 ## 🧪 How to Run the Project

+To run the automated test suite, follow these steps:

+📦 Prerequisites:
 ### ✅ Prerequisites
 - Java JDK 17+ installed
-- Maven installed
+- Maven installed and configured (mvn -v)
 - Chrome browser installed
-- ChromeDriver compatible with your Chrome version
+- ChromeDriver compatible with your Chrome version  (configured in PATH or specified in code)
 - IntelliJ or any Java IDE

+📁 Project Setup:

 ### ✅ Steps
 1. Clone the repository